 In addition, using an automated accounting platform can help organizations keep track of their revenue and expenses.
 This information is beneficial in managing finances and ensuring that your business is running smoothly.
 You will also reduce stress when taxes and financial statements are due.
 Overall, using an automated accounting platform can be a great way to save time and money.

-FINSYNC operates a payments network that helps businesses that frequently experience a delay between the work complete and getting paid.
+FINSYNC operates a payments network that helps businesses that frequently experience a delay between completing the work and getting paid.
 We facilitate real-time payments so you can get CollectEarly™ on money earned.
 This is a game changer for cash flow management.

 Accounting Platform Integration